- Format of articles

 Your manuscript text file should start with a title page that shows author affiliations and contact information, identifying the corresponding author with an asterisk.
 We recommend that each section includes an introduction of referenced text that expands on the background of the work.
 Some overlap with the Abstract is acceptable.

 Large Language Models (LLMs), such as ChatGPT, do not currently satisfy our authorship criteria.
 Notably an attribution of authorship carries with it accountability for the work, which cannot be effectively applied to LLMs.
 Use of an LLM should be properly documented in the Methods section (and if a Methods section is not available, in a suitable alternative part) of the manuscript.
+In response to emerging information, advice, guidance and policy around artificial intelligence (AI), we have created a dedicated AI section in our Editorial Policy page.
+Please familiarize yourself with this content and comply with relevant policies.

 For the main body of the text, there are no specific requirements.
 You can organise it in a way that best suits your research.
 However, the following structure will be suitable in many cases: